 The Byron School Backpack from IThinkSew Bags is another simple yet stylish design, with lots of space for books and binders.
 Choose a print to add personality or keep it simple with a solid fabric.

-The Back to Cool Backpack sewing pattern from Made By Jack’s Mum comes in two sizes – toddler and older child.
-There are two strap styles, several pocket options, you can add piping.
+The Back to Cool Backpack sewing pattern from Waves and Wild comes in two sizes – toddler and older child.
+There are two strap styles, several pocket options, and you can add piping.
 There are also instructions for lined and unlined versions.

 The Lavena School Backpack from IThinkSew Bags has a rounded design, but still has plenty of space for everything your child needs to take to school, or out and about.